crcandia/candia_lab/content/en/home/image.md

 weight: 10

 title: How societies decide what matters.
-subtitle: "CRiSS-LAB develops a computational science of collective relevance: how societies transform abundant information into attention, memory, preferences, and coordinated decisions."
+subtitle: "CRiSS-LAB develops a computational science of collective relevance: how people, groups, and institutions transform abundant data, AI, and information into attention, memory, preferences, and coordinated decisions."

 design:
   columns: '1'